Kirbbaebi/UTFFT/README.md

   - If you moved the texture file from the top left, this is the amount of pixels it moved to the right.
 - y_offset
   - If you moved the texture file from the top left, this is the amount of pixels it moved to the bottom.

+> [!IMPORTANT]
+> A file that offsets the original texture space HAS to have a .properties file AND have x_offset and y_offset specified, or else the texture will not line up with the real GUI.